nerthul11/HOG_Randomizer/ReadMe.md

 ## Known issues

 - If a new game is started and the randomization is aborted, it doesn't always unload the files and thus rends you unable to randomize properly.
 This fixes automatically by reopening the game.
+- If every single other Randomizer settings are vanilla AND statue access is randomized, there could be unreachable location issues.